Last Updated on December 3, 2022 by Rebecca Lake

 - Regularly engage in some form of public speaking

 Even something as simple as working in an office could end up being a high-stress job for an introvert or otherwise shy person.
+For that reason, at home jobs are often ideal for introverts.
+The best jobs for introverts with anxiety take the pressure off, while allowing you to earn a living.

 👉Want a simple way to find side jobs?
 The Steady App connects you with job opportunities and gig work to help you boost your income fast.
 Download the Steady App and start earning now!